Bethersden Primary School

 As a school, we follow the Cornerstones Curriculum.
 Each ‘long’ term (so 3 times a year) the topics change.
 There is always one main topic (driver project) and several companion units.

-The companion units for this project are ‘Beach Hut’ (Design Technology), ‘Flower Head' (Art and Design) and ‘Uses of Materials’ and ‘Plant Survival’ (Science).
+The companion units for this project are ‘Push and Pull’ and 'Cut, Stitch and Join' (Design Technology), ‘Portraits and Poses' (Art and Design) and ‘Animal Survival' (Science).

 English